Obligatory contour principle: Debate

-In Optimality Theory (OT) (Prince & Smolensky 2004), the OCP has been again redefined as a violable constraint.
-Yet many issues as to its precise formal character remain: (i) locality - what is the domain of the OCP (i.e. strict adjacency? etc.) and how is the domain represented in the theory; (ii) near-identical sequences - many languages show an OCP-like resistance to sequences of segments that differ in just one distinctive feature; is this the effect of the OCP, some other constraint?
-If the latter, how is this constraint formally related to the OCP; (iii) status as an OT constraint - is the OCP a single constraint, or is it the local self-conjunction of markedness constraints (Alderete 1997)?
-These and other issues related to the OCP continue to be hotly debated in phonological theory.
+In optimality theory (OT) (Prince & Smolensky 2004), the OCP has been again redefined as a violable constraint.
+Yet many issues as to its precise formal character remain: locality - what is the domain of the OCP (i.e. strict adjacency, etc.) and how is the domain represented in the theory; near-identical sequences - many languages show an OCP-like resistance to sequences of segments that differ in just one distinctive feature; there is a question of this being the effect of the OCP, or possibly some other constraint.
+If the latter, then there is the question of how this constraint formally relates to the OCP; status as an OT constraint - if the OCP is a single constraint, or the local self-conjunction of markedness constraints (Alderete 1997).
+These and other issues related to the OCP continue to be debated in phonological theory.